HarryvL/fcFEM-basic/README.md

 <img src="https://user-images.githubusercontent.com/35259498/55271898-c2f5f280-52b4-11e9-89a4-a8899e6b0976.png" height="200"/> <img src="https://user-images.githubusercontent.com/35259498/55271891-c0939880-52b4-11e9-9353-ed804a4bf2bc.png" height="200"/>

 ### Background
+fcFEM is a finite element solver for performing collapse analysis of structures and soil bodies.
+It is based on the theory of plasticity and gives insight in ductility and reserve strength beyond first yield.
+The theory underpinning fcFEM can be found in the document included in this repository.

 ### Prerequisites
 * FreeCAD >= v0.20

 ### Installation
 1. Manually install the following files `fcFEM.FCMacro`, `femTools.py` and the `name.inp` in a single directory on your machine, where name is the same as the `name.FCStd` file of the freeCAD problem.
 1. Within the [FreeCAD macro dialog](https://wiki.freecad.org/Macros) set the macro path to the above directory.
 1. Run `fcFEM.FCMacro` with the FreeCAD macro editor.